Alaska Legislature

 Both Stephen and Jessica Wright cited the proposed but controversial Knik Arm bridge as key to alleviating Wasilla traffic congestion.
 They and others also called for more investment in Port Mackenzie and completion of a rail link to it, a long-proposed project.

-Yundt identified the Parks Highway congestion as a pressing problem for the district, and said there are options for addressing it, though each facing challenges.
+Yundt identified the Parks Highway congestion as a pressing problem for the district, and said there are options for addressing it, though each faces challenges.
 “Do we go under, around or over?” he said.
 Tunneling under the highway or building an elevated system above it would be extremely expensive, though technically possible.
 Going around the existing route would also be challenging because of conflicts with the Alaska Railroad line through Wasilla, he said.
 If some kind of arrangement with the railroad can be secured, “around would be ideal,” he said.

 ADVERTISEMENT